 CURE is a worldwide leader in treating children with the life-threatening conditions of hydrocephalus and spina bifida.
 Our on-site treatment and training hospital in Uganda performs surgeries for thousands of children annually and trains doctors from around the globe.

-Since the opening of its first hospital in 1998, CURE International has seen more than 3.1 million outpatients, performed over 226,000 surgeries and trained more than 8,100 medical professionals in first-world clinical skills.
+Since the opening of its first hospital in 1998, CURE has provided over 5.3 million patient visits and performed over 315,00 surgical procedures.

 CURE UK is an independent UK charity providing fundraising and project support to the CURE International Network, working to improve the quality of life for children living with correctable disabilities.